Genocs/genocs-library-docs/content/en/cli/index.md

 ## How to install

-To install the tool the only think you have to do is to take it from nuget, install it into your global, that's it.
+To install the tool the only think you have to do is to take it from NuGet, install it into your global, that's it.

 ``` bash
 dotnet tool install -g genocs.cli
 ```

-### Usefull commands
+### Useful commands

 ``` bash
 # Get the list of tool